2cwldys/NTCasualComp/readme.txt

 RTVing or changing the MAP will result in the server password being restored to "" nothing.
-Typing !pug as admin will trigger sm_nt_pugmode 0/1 values, which handle sm_warmode_on/off.cfg(s) Typing !privatepug as admin will trigger sm_nt_privatepug 0/1 values, which indicate if the server will be locked in PUG mode.
+Typing !pug as admin will trigger sm_nt_pugmode 0/1 values, which handle sm_warmode_on/off.cfg(s) Typing !privatepug as admin will trigger sm_nt_privatepug 0/1 values, indicating if the server will be locked in PUG mode.

 ALL PLUGINS AND THEIR SOURCE CODE BELONG TO THEIR RESPECTIVE OWNERS.